papernotes/Reddit-OriginalPostSearcher/README.md

-#Reddit XPost Original Submission Searcher
+# Reddit Original Post Searcher Bot

-Reddit - OriginalPostSearcher

-OriginalPostSearcher looks to find the original submission from an xpost
+A Reddit bot that aims to comment with the original submission of an xpost

-#TODO
-- Need to find a server to host the bot
-- Need to figure out a better way than logging to text file
+The format is:
+XPost from (subreddit with link)
+(submission title with link)